-The District imposes a titling tax based on vehicle weight at the time the title is issued at the following rates: up to 3,499 pounds - 6 percent of fair market value; and 3,500 pounds or more - 7 percent of fair market value.
+The District imposes a titling tax based on vehicle weight at the time the title is issued at the following rates: up to 3,499 pounds - 6 percent of fair market value; 3,500 pounds to 4,999 pounds - 7 percent of fair market value; and 5,000 pounds and over - 8 percent.
 Since October 1, 1998, vehicles previously titled by individuals moving into the District are no longer subject to the motor vehicle excise tax.